5-star/plugin.video.last_played/README.md

 ------------------------
 Lists what was played most recently, allowing to resume watching directly from the addon.

-Before if you wanted to finish viewing something that you had to interrupt, you had to remember it and then search, or go through a number of menus to get back to where you were.
+Before if you wanted to finish viewing something you stopped, you had to remember it and then search, or go through a number of menus to get back to where you were.
-With this addon just open it and it will display on top the last thing you watched.
+Now just open this addon and it will display a list with the last things you watched.
 Click and it will resume playing directly from the addon.

 Usage
 -----
 When you start playing anything in KODI it will be added to the list of last played.
-Naturally, the only exception is TV.

 To remove from the played list something you watched:
 Open the list of last played, select the line to remove, and choose "Remove from list" form the context menu.